faseela-va/Breast-cancer-prediction/README.md

 kaggle.c, which will be used to train machine learning models.
 The data is originally available in English language, and it was obtained in the comma separated values (CSV) format.
 The dataset contains 32 features as columns and 569 rows.
+The dataset under consideration comprises information related to breast cancer, encompassing a total of 32 columns representing diverse features associated with tumors.
+Each row in the dataset corresponds to a specific instance or case, providing valuable insights into the characteristics of breast cancer.The target variable, indicating whether the tumor is malignant (cancerous) or benign (non-cancerous).
+It is a categorical attribute with two classes: ”M” for malignant and ”B” for benign.